By Nikki Phipps

 Although sometimes marketed as such, the scallion is not the same as the leafy green top of the bulbing onion.
 It is the long, white shank that is used while the green part is often prepared as garnish.
 Regular onions do not produce this white shank.
 Furthermore, onion leaves are usually tougher and stronger-tasting.
 Scallions are tender and mild.

+So what’s the difference between shallots and scallions?
 While the two are often confused with one another, scallions (green onions) and shallots are quite different.
 The most distinguishing feature is found in the bulb.
 Shallots are made up of cloves, similar to garlic.
 Scallions have a bulb like that of a regular onion, only much smaller.

 How to Grow Scallions